GoldbergLab/manualObjectTracker/README.md

 ## Installation

-1. Download manualObjectTracker.fig and manualObjectTracker.m
+1. Download all files or clone the repo
-2. Add the above files to your MATLAB path.
+2. Add the files to your MATLAB path.
 3. Open MATLAB
 4. In the command window, type ```manualObjectTracker```
 5. Off you go.